The application form to apply for pupillage with Coram Chambers will be available for download once the Pupillage Gateway opens on 6th January 2025.

 At Coram, we are very proud of our pupillage system.
 Our focus during your pupillage year is support, training and learning: we believe that happy, encouraged pupils are the best kind.
 We want to give you an environment in which to thrive.

-Over the past few years, our juniors have won the Family Law Awards: Young Barrister of the Year (2016, 2018, 2019, 2020 and 2021), Junior Barrister of the Year (2017, 2018, 2020 and 2022), Case of the Year (2020 and 2023) and Pro Bono Lawyer of the Year (2016 and 2017).
+In recent years, our juniors have won the Family Law Awards: Young Barrister of the Year (2016, 2018, 2019, 2020 and 2021), Junior Barrister of the Year (2017, 2018, 2020 and 2022), Case of the Year (2020 and 2023) and Pro Bono Lawyer of the Year (2016 and 2017).
 In 2019 we won Family Law Chambers of the Year: London and in 2021, Family Law Clerking Team of the Year.
 To us, pupillage is vitally important, not only for our pupils and for chambers, but also in supporting the future of the Bar as a whole.

 Our pupils receive practical and theoretical training at the highest level and of the highest quality.
 Our training is provided by members of chambers at all levels of seniority.
 We have designed a mock advocacy and written work scheme to take place throughout the year, preparing pupils before they ‘get on their feet’.
 Formal assessments do not start until you approach your second six, giving you plenty of time to get settled first into chambers’ life.